 3. stuff the egg yolk into the middle of lotus paste and wrap them up, shape into a ball.

 1. In a mixing bowl, mix golden syrup, rice bran oil and alkaline water together, sift in the flour.
 Mix well and use hand to gentle knead the dough together.

-2. Cover the dough with cling wrap, let it rest for an hour.
+2. Cover the dough with cling wrap, let it rest for an hour in the fridge.

 4. Flatten the skin dough with rolling pin between two pieces of cling wrap, place the filling in the middle and wrap up the dough, shape it into a round ball, use the mooncake presser, press and release the dough into lined baking tray.
 Repeat until all the dough and filling are done.

-5. Bake at preheat oven at 180C for a 10 mins, bring out the mooncakes, egg wash and bake for another 12 mins or until the mooncakes surface is lightly brown.
+5. Bake at preheat oven at 170C for a 10 mins, bring out the mooncakes, cool it for 15 mins, egg wash and bake for another 12 mins or until the mooncakes surface is lightly brown.
 Cool on wire rack.